milesdwilliams15/milesdwilliams15.github.io/_posts/2021-27-15-rmarkdown-and-blogging.md

       rmarkdown::render(inputFile, encoding = encoding, output_dir = "../_posts") })

-I can keep the raw .Rmd file in one directory so that the only files storred in the `_posts` directory are the actual blog posts I want to publish on my site.
+I can keep the raw .Rmd file in one directory so that the only files stored in the `_posts` directory are the actual blog posts I want to publish on my site.

 Then, all I need to do is knit the document and push the changes to [GitHub](https://github.com/milesdwilliams15/milesdwilliams15.github.io).
-*Voila*, I have a blog post that also renders output from R code inline just as seemlessly as it would be for writting a pdf!
+*Voila*, I have a blog post that also renders output from R code inline just as seamlessly as it would be for writing a pdf!

+***But, there is a caveat!*** I had to do two more things to make everything work.
+First, I needed to set by working directory to the `_source` directory where my .Rmd file lives.
+Next, I had to update my `setup` code chunk to specify where to pull rendered figures from:

+    base_dir <- "~/milesdwilliams15.github.io/" # i.e. where the jekyll blog is on the hard drive.
+    base_url <- "/" # keep as is
+    fig_path <- "_posts/2021-27-15-rmarkdown-and-blogging_files/" # customize to heart's content, I 'spose.

+    knitr::opts_knit$set(base.dir = base_dir, base.url = base_url)
+    knitr::opts_chunk$set(fig.path = fig_path,
+                          cache.path = '../cache/',
+                          message=FALSE, warning=FALSE,
+                          cache = TRUE)

+Otherwise, figures won’t show up because the knitted .md file will set the file paths locally—which is no good, no good at all.

+However, once all of that has been sorted out, making blogging with RMarkdown work is as simple has pressing “Knit.”
+And everything should render just like it would in a knitted pdf or html.
 For instance, below is the boilerplate example text and R script you get when you open a .Rmd file in RStudio, with everything rendered just as it should be:

 ## R Markdown